tynooo/python-cdk-locust/README.md

 ```

-As we're using a Pattern, that's all that is requires, as CDK uses the pattern to
+As we're using a Pattern, that's all that is required, as CDK uses the pattern to
 take care of the rest of the details.

 Run ```cdk diff``` to see what changes this will make to the CloudFormation that CDK